ANasouf/validation_extentions/README.md

 ### String extension methods

-Check tests file for examples on how to use them.
+Check tests file for examples on how to use them or the example app.

 |Method|Parameters | Description |